What is alcohol addiction?

 Not everyone becomes addicted.
 Genetic disposition or psychological, environmental or behavioural factors can put you at risk of becoming dependent; some people with mental or emotional issues use alcohol to ‘self-medicate’ to help them cope.

-Someone typically has an alcohol addiction if they rely heavily on the effects of having a drink and can’t stay sober for an extended period of time.
+Someone typically has an alcohol addiction if they rely heavily on the effects of having a drink and can’t stay sober for extended period of time.

 Signs that you have an alcohol use disorder include:

 - Increased quantity or frequency and need to drink

 - Tried to cut back or stop and couldn’t

 - High tolerance or lack of hangover symptoms